 Is honey vegan?

-It’s delicious on toast but can everyone enjoy the sweet taste of honey?
-Nutritionist Kerry Torrens takes a closer look at this natural sweetener.
+It’s delicious on toast, but can everyone enjoy the sweet taste of honey?
+Our nutritionist takes a closer look at this natural sweetener.

 What is honey?

-In ancient Greece, honey was described as the ‘food of the Gods,’ whilst in China it’s classified as a medicine.
+In ancient Greece, honey was described as the ‘food of the Gods,’ while in China, it’s classified as a medicine.
 It’s reported to have antimicrobial properties, wound-healing powers and, in its natural form, is a source of several micronutrients.

-Honey is the product created by bees following the collection of nectar from flowering plants.
-It's stored as honeycomb in the beehive to provide a food for the winter.
-This is important because over this colder period there are fewer opportunities for the bees to forage and fewer flowers from which to gather nectar.
-Honey makes the perfect storecupboard staple in the hive, supplying the colony with nutrients and energy.
+Honey is a product created by bees following the collection of nectar from flowering plants.
+It's stored as honeycomb in the beehive to provide food for the winter.
+This is important, because over this colder period, there are fewer opportunities for the bees to forage and fewer flowers from which to gather nectar.
+Honey makes the perfect store-cupboard staple in the hive, supplying the colony with nutrients and energy.

 In its raw form, honey consists of amino acids, antioxidants, micronutrients and sugar.
-Although it has a high fructose content, it has a relatively low GIycaemic index (GI), making it a useful sugar alternative.
-Commercial honeys undergo a filtration process and are heat-treated to both prevent the sugars from crystallising and to kill microbes including yeasts before storage.
-This extends the shelf life and makes it more attractive in the jar, but negatively impacts the honey’s antioxidant content and its potential health benefits.
+Although it has a high fructose content, it has a relatively low glycaemic index (GI), making it a useful sugar alternative when consumed in moderation.
+Commercial honeys undergo a filtration process and are heat-treated to both prevent the sugars from crystallising and to kill microbes, including yeasts, before storage.
+This extends the shelf life and makes the honey look more attractive in the jar, but negatively impacts the honey’s antioxidant content and its potential health benefits.

-Although most of us enjoy honey in our diets, it’s not acceptable to all.
-Honey is not vegan, as those following the diet seek to exclude any food that exploits living creatures.
-Harvesting honey is seen as detrimental to the bees, who have worked hard to manufacture it in order to support their own survival through the colder months.
+Although most of us can enjoy honey, it’s not acceptable to all.
+Honey is not vegan, as it’s technically an animal product and those following a vegan diet exclude any food that exploits living creatures.
+Harvesting honey is seen as detrimental to the bees who have worked hard to manufacture it for the purpose of supporting their own survival through the colder months.

-In addition to this, all infants under the age of 12 months should not eat raw or commercially produced honey.
+For diabetics or those trying to manage their blood sugar levels, there is no real advantage to substituting sugar for honey, as both will ultimately affect blood sugar levels.
+In addition to this, infants under the age of 12 months should not eat raw or commercially produced honey.
 This is because they may be at risk of a type of food poisoning called botulism.

 What are the vegan alternatives to honey?

-There are a number of vegan alternatives, although it’s worth bearing in mind that, just like honey, these syrups are classed as 'free’ sugars, the type we are advised to cut back on.
+There are a number of vegan alternatives, but it’s worth bearing in mind that, just like honey, these syrups are classed as 'free’ sugars, the type we are advised to cut back on.

 - Date syrup is a paste or syrup made by blending dates.
-The resulting syrup has a low GI and a lower fructose content than most sweetners.
+The resulting syrup has a low GI and a lower fructose content than most sweeteners.
 Date syrup is rich in protective plant compounds called polyphenols, and like honey has natural anti-microbial properties.
-It contributes some micro-nutrients including potassium.
+It contributes some micronutrients, including potassium.

-- Maple syrup is made by extracting the sap from the trunks of the ‘red’ or ‘sugar’ varieties of maple tree.
-The sap is boiled to produce a thick syrup and then filtered to remove any impurities.
-The syrup is graded based on colour and flavour with grade B being the darkest and strongest.
-Variations in colour are due to the length of the season and also determine the concentration of protective phytochemicals – the darker the syrup, the richer the phytochemicals.
-Compared to honey, maple syrup has a lower fructose content.
-Check labels when buying to ensure the product is 100% maple syrup.
+- Maple syrup is made by extracting the sap from the trunks of the ‘red’ or ‘sugar’ varieties of the maple tree.
+The syrup is graded based on colour and flavour – grade B is the darkest and strongest.
+Variations in colour are due to the length of the season and the concentration of protective phytochemicals.

 - Inulin syrup is typically made from chicory root.
-This syrup is actually a prebiotic fibre which passes un-metabolised through the digestive tract to the colon.
-Here, resident microbes use it as a source of fuel.
-The syrup has a low GI and a mild sweet flavour, but if eaten in large quantities, may have a laxative effect for some people.
-Its use has been associated with health benefits including lowering the production of blood triglycerides which may be associated with atherosclerosis.
+This syrup is actually a prebiotic fibre which fuels microbes.
+It has a low GI and a mild sweet flavour, but if eaten in large quantities, may have a laxative effect for some people.

-- Rice syrup is made by exposing cooked brown rice to enzymes which break down the natural starches to simple sugars.
-The syrup is then filtered to remove impurities.
-Being predominantly glucose, rice syrup has a high GI but a low fructose content, it contributes little in the way of nutrients and, being made from rice, may be at risk of arsenic contamination.
+- Rice syrup is made by exposing cooked brown rice to enzymes that break down the natural starches to simple sugars.
+Being predominantly glucose, rice syrup has a high GI and a low fructose content.
+It contributes little in the way of nutrients.

 - Agave syrup is made from the juice of the leaves of the agave plant.
 This syrup is thinner in consistency than honey, with a lower GI.
 However, it does have a high fructose content and for this reason it is not one of the healthiest alternatives and best avoided by those with diabetes.